Holmes and Watson Explore the Library

 Go over to the hall door.
 See the cupboard to the left?
 Click on the cupboard and open another puzzle.
 The slider is relatively simple and does not require much explanation.
 Get the key and head back to the parlor.
 Use the key on the cabinet in the parlor near a lion statue to get a scepter.
 Use both scepters on the fake statue and Holmes and Doctor Watson can descend to the basement of Lord Montcalfe’s estate.

-Sherlock Holmes and the Mystery of the Mummy Walkthrough
+This post is part of the series: Sherlock Holmes and the Mystery of the Mummy Walkthrough

 - Sherlock Holmes: The Mystery of the Mummy Walkthrough

 - Sherlock Holmes and the Mystery of the Mummy Walkthrough Part 2 of 5